Izu Ōshima

-Izu Ōshima (伊豆大島, Izu-ōshima) is an inhabited volcanic island in the Izu archipelago in the Philippine Sea, off the coast of Honshu, Japan, 22 km east of the Izu Peninsula and 36 km southwest of Bōsō Peninsula.
+Izu Ōshima (伊豆大島, Izu-ōshima) is an inhabited volcanic island in the Izu archipelago and borders Sagami Bay and the Pacific Ocean, off the coast of Honshu, Japan, 22 km east of the Izu Peninsula and 36 km southwest of Bōsō Peninsula.
 As with the other islands in the Izu Island group, Izu Ōshima forms part of the Fuji-Hakone-Izu National Park.
 Izu Ōshima, at 91.06 km2 is the largest and closest of Tokyo's outlying islands, which also include the Ogasawara Islands.

 Geography

 The island is a stratovolcano with a basaltic composite cone, dating from the late Pleistocene period, between 10,000 and 15,000 years ago.
 It rises from an ocean floor with a depth of between 300 and 400 m.
 The island has a roughly circular coastline of approximately 52 km in length.
 The highest elevation, Mount Mihara (三原山, Mihara-san), is an active volcano with a height of 758 m.
 The mountain has been recorded to have erupted numerous times through history and is mentioned as far back as Nara period written records.

-Major eruptions occurred in 1965 and 1986, each forcing the temporary evacuation of the inhabitants.
+Major eruptions occurred in 1965 and 1986, each forcing a temporary evacuation of the inhabitants.
 The last recorded eruption was in 1990.